Geodesic Coordinates for the Pressure Metric at the Fuchsian Locus: More Thermodynamic Formalism

-We will include proofs of some propositions here that will be important for the proof of the main theorem in the next section.
-In subsection \ref{subsection thermoAgain}, we will introduce Ruelle operator and Ruelle-Perron-Frobenius Theorem.
-These are important tools to compute third derivatives of the pressure functions given in Proposition \ref{prop 3rd}.
-In subsection \ref{subsection gauge}, we include the gauge-theoretic proof of a formula from \cite{Variation_along_FuchsianLocus} that will be crucial in computing variations of reparametrization functions in the next section.

-\subsection{More Thermodynamic Formalism}
+\section{More Thermodynamic Formalism}

 Bowen and Ruelle's work (\cite{Bowen-Markov-Partition}, \cite{Bowen_symbolicHyperFlow}, \cite{Bowen-Ruelle}) guarantee that many of the results in the thermodynamic formalism proved for subshifts of finite type by Ruelle operator still hold for Axiom A diffeomorphisms and Axiom A flows.
 We adopt this idea of simplifying the rather complicated object "flow" by discretizing it and studying a relative simple object "shift" given by symbolic coding.
-We compute in this subsection the formula of third derivatives of pressure functions in Proposition \ref{prop 3rd} for subshifts of finite types by the method of the Ruelle operator and generalize it to our setting of geodesic flows.
-The reader can find an introduction for modelling hyperbolic diffeomorphisms by subshifts of finite type and modelling hyperbolic flows by suspension flows through Markov partition and symbolic dynamics in (\cite{Bowen-LectureNotes}, section 3, 4) and (\cite{Pollicot_Zeta}, Appendix III).
+We will compute the formula of third derivatives of pressure functions using subshifts of finite type.
+The reader can find an introduction for modelling hyperbolic diffeomorphisms by subshifts of finite type and modelling hyperbolic flows by suspension flows through Markov partition and symbolic dynamics in section 3, section 4 of \cite{Bowen-LectureNotes} and Appendix III of \cite{Pollicot_Zeta}.

+The subsection \ref{subsection thermoAgain} is devoted to Ruelle operator and Ruelle-Perron-Frobenius Theorem.
+These are important tools for studying subshifts of finite types.
+Then in subsection \ref{subsection thirdDev}, we will compute third derivatives of pressure functions in Lemma \ref{lem 3rd}.
+It will be important for the proof of the main theorem in the next section.